pvavra/temp-ipsy/docs/open-science/research-data-management/bids.md

             - In `acq-<label>` you provide the type of acquisition e.g. `mprage` (this is not mandatory).
             - The `Tw1` suffix is the standard name for T1 weighted images.
 Keep in mind that you might have have different anatomical images.

-        - Set up the functional images, which go into the `func` folder.
+        - Set up the functional images which go into the `func` folder.

             ```python
             task = create_key("sub-{subject}/func/sub-{subject}_task-foodchoice_run-{item:01d}_bold")